nsbradford/quantraider/QuantopianArchive/README.md

     * The Correlation Coefficient measures the extent to which the relationship between two variables is linear, and is in range (-1, 1).
 Equation: r= Cov(x,y) / ( std(x)std(y) )
     * Uses: find correlated assets, or construct a portfolio of uncorrelated assets
     * Warning: correlation is by definition linear, so will utterly fail for different models.
-11. Example implementation of the Long-Short Cross-Sectional Momentum algorithm
+11. Example: Long-Short Cross-Sectional Momentum algorithm
 12. Random Variables
     * Continuous or Discrete, and addressed according to their probability distribution (e.g. a die roll produces values 1-6 with equal probability)
     * For each probability distribution describing a random variable, there is a probability density function (PDF) if it's descrete, along with a cumulative distribution function (CDF) for F(x) = P(X < x)